interdict0r/thrust/README.md

 Optimization &amp; Pruning tool for Windows 10

 # Usage
-Navigate to the target directory and execute: g++ -std=c++17 main.cpp
+Build from solution or download the executable from the releases.

-...or build from solution.
+Release | x86

-# Run it as administrator. #
+# Run the executable as administrator. #